radiokit/toolkit-js-docs/docs/source/playback.rst

 Playback Toolkit can be used to easily play channels broadcasted from RadioKit systems through the website.

-In the long run t is going to encapsulate a lot of sophisticated features that are hard to implement manually, such as codecs and protocol negotiation, handling workarounds for different browsers, sending back statistics etc.
+In the long run it is going to encapsulate a lot of sophisticated features that are hard to implement manually, such as codecs and protocol negotiation, handling workarounds for different browsers, sending back statistics etc.